Southwark Park

 Southwark Park is located in Rotherhithe, in central South East London, England, and is managed by the London Borough of Southwark.
 It first opened in 1869 by the Metropolitan Board of Works as one of its first parks.
 It was designed by Alexander McKenzie and covers 63 acre.
 It takes its name from being in what was the old Parliamentary constituency of Southwark at the time of its opening.

 It received £2.5 million from the National Lottery's Heritage Lottery Fund in 1998 which enabled large parts of the park to be refurbished.
 The park is protected by Fields in Trust through a legal "Deed of Dedication" safeguarding the future of the space as public recreation land for future generations to enjoy.

 Gardens

-The Old English Cottage Garden was originally named for Lt-Col JJ Sexby, first Parks Superintendent for the London County Council.
+The Old English Cottage Garden was originally named for Lt-Col J. J. Sexby, first Parks Superintendent for the London County Council.
 The idea for the rose garden came from Dr Alfred Salter, Member of Parliament for West Bermondsey.
 It was opened in 1936 and was named after Ada Salter when she died in 1942.
-A "Tree of Heaven" (Ailanthus Glandulosa) is also planted there, which had a symbolic meaning in relation to Salter's Quaker beliefs.
+A "Tree of Heaven" (Ailanthus glandulosa) is also planted there, which had a symbolic meaning in relation to Salter's Quaker beliefs.